marcoeg/arrow_ipc_shared/README.md

 This is a true zero-copy, heap-free data pipeline.

+For detailed memory profiling and validation of zero-copy behavior, see [PROOF.md](PROOF.md).

 ## Why This Matters

 Traditional IPC methods like pipes, message queues, or gRPC often serialize and copy data multiple times across processes.
 This proof of concept avoids that by: